BreaBang/todo-mvc-auth-local/README.md

 - This was a group project that required 100devs developers to work together to understand the code and get it to run the way we wanted to.

-# Packages/Dependencies used
+# Packages/Dependencies Used

 npm i bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

-# Things to add
+# Things to Add

 - Create a `.env` file and add the following as `key: value`
   - PORT: 2121 (can be any port example: 3000)